ysig/GraKeL/doc/documentation/core_concepts.rst

     >>> adj_graph.get_edge_dictionary() == edge_dict_graph.get_edge_dictionary()
     True

-and afterwards between labels for :code:`"adjacency"` object formats, defined by the :code:`purpose` argument of the :code:`get_labels` method from the :code:`Graph` type object and for both vertices or edges defined by the :code:`label_type` format of the same method, as
+Finally, we also compare the labels of the nodes and the edges of the two objects.

 .. code-block:: python

     >>> all((adj_graph.get_labels(purpose="adjacency", label_type=lt), edge_dict_graph.get_labels(purpose="adjacency", label_type=lt)) for lt in ["vertex", "edge"])
     True

-Checking equality of the inverse ("edge_dictionary") want hold, because the adjacency matrix, when initialized does not have information about the vertex symbols.
-Here we should emphasize that **vertex symbols should be a :code:`sortable` in order for an indexing to be possible**.
+Above, we showed that the adjacency matrices of the two objects are equal to each other.
+The same does not hold for their edge dictionaries (i.e., :code:`edge_dictionary`) since the adjacency matrix contains no information about the names of the nodes.
+Note that these names have to be instances of some **sortable** datatype such that indexing can be performed.

 .. note::
-    When initializing a :code:`Graph` object the 4th argument (named :code:`graph_format`), corresponds to the format the :code:`Graph` will be stored to.
-The default value of this argument is :code:`"auto"`, which stores the graph in the given format, if it is valid.
-Explicit format "choices" such as :code:`"adjacency"` or :code:`"dictionary"`, will (covert if needed and) store the :code:`Graph` in this format type.
-By initializing the :code:`Graph` format as all in the above example, we simply make sure that the :code:`Graph` instance will contain both adjacency and dictionary graph representations and their corresponding edge and adjacency labels for both nodes and edges.
-Although the methods :code:`get_adjacency_matrix` and `get_edge_dictionary`, construct and return such a graph representation if non existent, the :code:`get_labels` method will change the graph format if the requested labels are not in the desired format and pop a certain warning.
-If the user wants to avoid doing so he can either set the explicit format afterwards by executing
+    The fourth attribute of the constructor of the :code:`grakel.Graph` class (i.e., :code:`graph_format`) corresponds to the format into which the graph object will be stored.
+The default value of this attribute is :code:`"auto"` which maintains the format that is passed on to the constructor.
+This attribute can also take the values :code:`"adjacency"`, :code:`"dictionary"`, and :code:`all`.
+The last value ensures that the :code:`grakel.Graph` instance will contain both representations and their corresponding node and edge labels.
+Note that the :code:`get_adjacency_matrix` and :code:`get_edge_dictionary` methods create and return the corresponding graph representation if it does not exist.
+On the other hand, the :code:`get_labels` method will modify the graph format if the labels are not in the proper format and a warning will also be issued.
+Note that the user can set the :code:`graph_format` attribute to some value later on as follows.

     .. code-block:: python

-        >>> adj_graph = Graph(H2O[0], H2O_labels, H2O_edge_labels)
+        >>> adj_graph = Graph(H2O_adj, H2O_labels, H2O_edge_labels)
-        >>> adj_graph.set_format("all")
+        >>> adj_graph.change_format("all")

-    or declare which is the desired format format he wants the graph to support and it will be included automatically by executing
+    Alternatively, the user can specify which is his/her desired format, and it will be created if it does not exist.

     .. code-block:: python

         >>> adj_graph.desired_format("dictionary")

-    which in that case will set the :code:`Graph` instance format from :code:`"adjacency"` to :code:`"all"`, in order to include the specified format.

 After this long introduction of what the :code:`Graph` Object is, the way this can interest the user is by utilizing as input for :code:`GraphKernel`.
 Because this Object will act as a mutable-object, any necessary format conversion inside a dataset will happen only ones and the user can execute